Revisiting Transformation Invariant Geometric Deep Learning: An Initial Representation Perspective: Experiments

 Similar to Section~\ref{sec:TSP}, we follow \cite{kool2018attention} to set up the experimental setting for CVRP.
 Specifically, we adopt three cases: CVRP-20, CVRP-50, and CVRP-100 containing 20, 50, and 100 points per instance, respectively.
 The coordinates of points are in the range $[0,1]$, and the metric is the Euclidean distance.
 For each case, we generate 100,000 instances for training and 10,000 instances for testing.
 We adopt the same five transformations as in TSP, i.e., \textbf{None}, \textbf{Translation}, \textbf{Rotation}, \textbf{Reflection}, and \textbf{Scaling}.
 The baselines and experimental settings are also the same as in Section~\ref{sec:TSP}.
 For more details, please refer to Appendix~\ref{sec:hp}.

-We report the results in Table~\ref{tab:CVRP}.
+We report the results in Table~\ref{tab:CVRP} and provide a showcase in Figure~\ref{fig:cvrp}.
 The results show similar trends as in Table~\ref{tab:TSP} for TSP.
 Concretely, GAT performs reasonably well in the \textbf{None} setting but fails to generalize to different transformations.
 For some transformations like translation and scaling, the results of GAT even become intolerable.
 On the other hand, thanks to the transformation invariance property of \modelns, it is able to handle different transformations with zero performance drop.
 The results demonstrate again that \model is an effective and general solution towards transformation invariant combinatorial problems.